Juan Germán Roscio: Public life

 Roscio then travelled to Jamaica and then the United States, where he published Triunfo de la libertad sobre el despotismo (Philadelphia, 1817).
 He supported Simón Bolívar in 1818 at Angostura, throughout the creation of the Third Republic of Venezuela and the formulation of Gran Colombia.
 During this time he acted as finance minister and president of the Angostura Congress, as well as vice president of the Department of Venezuela and Gran Colombia.
 Roscio died on the eve of acting as president of the Cúcuta Congress, on 10 March 1821.

 Roscio created paper money in Venezuela, proposing the name "Bolívar", which remains to this day.
-He was also founding member of the Orinoco Mail, its second director; and lobbied for the creation of a national library..
+He was also a founding member of the Correo del Orinoco newspaper, its second director; and lobbied for the creation of a national library..

 In 2011, his remains were decreed to be interred in the National Pantheon of Venezuela, a process which has been delayed due to difficulties in properly identifying his actual remains.